Perspective | Why Chris Cuomo’s ‘family first’ defense just doesn’t fly

 As the news of the host’s suspension broke big — it was even covered on some network evening newscasts Tuesday — his situation generated some sympathy.

 “I confess to some ambivalence about Chris Cuomo’s suspension,” wrote former New York Times reporter and columnist Clyde Haberman.
-While a deserved punishment, he noted,“wouldn’t you help your brother if he fell into trouble even of his own making?”
+While a deserved punishment, he noted, “wouldn’t you help your brother if he fell into trouble even of his own making?”

 One member of my informal focus group (some tennis-playing friends in Buffalo) echoed this idea Tuesday night.
 Cuomo “said family first, job second.
 How do you fault him for that?” my friend texted me, adding that he objects to “cancel culture.”